digitalmediabremen/documents/Directions_for_Developing_Ideas_for_a_Design--Art_Project.md

 ### Wandering Thoughts + Low-Attention + Misunderstanding

-- @todo(peter s example of looking at amounts of photographs of other people’s projects and misinterpreting them)
+- looking at huge numbers of documentations of other designer’s projects and misinterpreting or misunderstanding them accidentally or intentionally ( peter buczkowki’s example )
-- @todo(dennis s example of reading complicated literature)
+- reading complicated literature ( e.g philosphy ) to get the mind to wonder ( dennis p paul’s example )

 ### Serendipity

+- facilitating coincidence
-@todo ( creating *productive situations* and then relying on random discoveries )
+- creating *productive situations* that may lead to random discoveries

 ### Arbitrary Constraints

-take an exisiting concept or idea and ( almost ) arbitrarily constraint certain parameters of that concept or idea. in traditional graphic design the notion of *only using one font, one fontsize, and two colors* to create a complex modular design is quite a common starting point.
+take an exisiting concept or idea and ( almost ) arbitrarily constraint certain parameters of that concept or idea. the interesting part is to identify such parameters ( see also *Variations* ).

+in traditional graphic design the notion of *only using one font, one fontsize, and two colors* to create a complex modular design is quite a common starting point.

 ### Rethink the Assignment